henkjannl/DesigningHousingsInFreeCAD/README.md

 **2. Modifying the housing body**

-With the "Housing" body selected, proceed to introduce necessary changes, such as adding a protrusion and a hole to facilitate the integration of a power connector.
+With the **Housing** body selected, proceed to introduce necessary changes, such as adding a protrusion and a hole to facilitate the integration of a power connector.

 <p align="left">
   <img src="./images/02-making-modifications/modifying-housing.png" alt="Modifying housing" width="704">